Mansiya V. P.: Social ostracism

 According to a report by Haritha John in The News Minute, the family was ostracized from the local community due to Islam being against public appearances by post puberty women.
 Stage performances are a taboo subject among conservative Kerala Muslim community and even the application of makeup for a dance performance is frowned upon.
 According to Megha Varier, the sister's father Alavikutty was already detested in their community for being a theatre artist and the family was shunned for not following Burkha.
 Varier says putting up with contesting questions by the daughters to Madrasah teachers exacerbated the situation.
 John says social ostracism in her Muslim community results in her and her family regularly being excluded from community public functions and events.
 Varier's report adds that there is a denial of social and financial help even during serious illness to any of their family members as the result of their secular lifestyle.
 John says the Mansiya and Rubiya sister duo have been attacked and faced abuses while walking on the road.
 Their own relatives and friends told them that they would end up in hell since they dance on the stage.
 The sisters faced neglect both at school and at the madrassa even from teachers who shunned them.
 As a result of all of this, the sisters had few friends.
 John adds that Mansiya even faced death threats while the community did not allow her mother Amina's burial because the sister duo perform Indian classical dances.

-According to Manoj Viswanathan, while Mansiya's own Islam community ostracized her family, many Hindu temples, including the Guravayoor Temple and Koodalmanikyam Temple (Thrissur district Kerala), also declined dance performance opportunities for her because she refused to be confirmed as a Hindu and declared herself irreligious.
-Mansiya told temple authorities that she wanted to come, not for offering prayers but just to perform Bharatnatyam dance.
-However, many other Hindu temples allowed Mansiya to present her dance performances.
+According to Manoj Viswanathan, while Mansiya's own Islam community ostracized her family, some Hindu temples allowed her to perform at their premises even though she was not a Hindu and had declared herself to be irreligious..
+A few temples, such as the Guravayoor Temple and Koodalmanikyam Temple (Thrissur district Kerala), declined dance performance opportunities due to individual temple regulations on admittance of non-Hindus to temple grounds.
 Some politicians and dancers expressed their disappointment over some Hindu temples not giving performance opportunities to non-Hindu dancers.

-According to Nikhila Henry, similar exclusionary practices were adopted by the church and temples in the case of Soumya Sukumaran, another Bharatanatyam dancer.
-Like many other Hindu temples that do not allow non-Hindu dancers to perform, Sukumaran's family's church shuns her for being a dancer.
+According to Nikhila Henry, similar exclusionary practices were adopted by the church in the case of Soumya Sukumaran, another Bharatanatyam dancer.
+Sukumaran's family's church shuns her for being a dancer.